bact/spdx-3-model/model/AI/Classes/AIAgent.md

 - hasPersistentMemory: Describes a relationship from the Agent to an Element that functions as a persistent or long-term memory store.
-- invokedBy: Describes a relationship from any Element back to the Agent that initiated its use or execution. (e.g., a Package is invokedby an AIAgent;
+- invokedBy: Describes a relationship from any Element back to the Agent that initiated its use or execution. (e.g., a Package is invokedBy an AIAgent;
   an AIAgent is invokedBy a Person).
 - usesTool: Describes a relationship from the AIAgent to an Element that functions as a tool to expand the agent's capabilities.